 Now I use the estimated model to perform two analyses.
 First, I study the effect of the reward for relative accuracy.
 Specifically, I consider how information quality changes when analysts are less rewarded for relative accuracy.
-In Section 7.1, I focus on a hypothetical scenario where analysts are no longer rewarded for optimism.
-This illustrates the mechanism of the distortionary effect with the disciplinary effect muted.
+Recall that the reward for relative accuracy may have two effects: a distortionary effect, as it leads analysts to differentiate their forecasts to stand out, and a disciplinary effect on optimism.
+In Section 7.1, I focus on a hypothetical scenario where analysts are no longer rewarded for optimism, isolating the distortionary effect while muting the disciplinary effect.
 In Section 7.2, I add back the optimism incentive to show how the two effects interact and how the reward for relative accuracy affects the current market overall.
 A comparison of these two scenarios also illustrate how optimism regulations affect analysts' strategic interactions, providing a new interpretation to existing regulations.
-Second, in Section 7.3,

-I investigate the optimal level of competition in covering one security by exploring how measures of information quality changes with the number of analysts.
+Second, in Section 7.3, I investigate the optimal level of competition in covering one security by exploring how measures of information quality changes with the number of analysts.
 Many policies may affect the level of competition in the security analyst market, such as MiFID II and merger approvals for investment banks.
 I show that the effect of these policies on information quality depends on the current level of competition.